luca-peruzzo/docs.keycloakify.dev/css-customization.md

       };
   }
 }
 </code></pre>
 {% endtab %}
 {% endtabs %}

-### Disabeling the default styles only on some page.
+### Disabling the default styles only on some pages

-A common scenario is to use npx keycloakify eject-page to eject some pages of the login UI to customize them in depth. &#x20;
+A common scenario is using `npx keycloakify eject-page` to customize only certain pages of the login UI in depth.&#x20;

-On the page that you have ejected, you're likely to want to disable all the default styles, however you might want to keep the Patterfly styles on the pages that you haven't redesigned.\
+For pages you've ejected, you’ll likely want to disable all default styles; however, you might prefer to keep the Patternfly styles on the pages you haven't redesigned.\
-Here is an example where the login.ftl page have been ejected, disable the default styles for it while keeping them for the other pages:
+Below is an example where `login.ftl` has been ejected and its default styles are disabled, while the other pages remain styled:

 {% tabs %}
 {% tab title="React" %}